zweatshirt/genetic_prog/README.md

 13. The data is one-hot-encoded for the purpose of testing in the convolutional neural network.

 ## Networks
-- The data from both cell types were passed into NiN (Network in Network) and AlexNet networks.
+- The data from both cell types were passed into NiN (Network in Network) and AlexNet networks (written using PyTorch).
 - The trained NiN models performed with an accuracy of 91-94%
 - The AlexNet models performed with 96-97% accuracy.
-- I made slight modifications to NiN with for determining lymphocyte chromatin accessibily, and ultimately found an increase in accuracy from 91% to 94% and a precision of 96%.
+- I made slight modifications to the NiN network for lymphoblast data, and ultimately found an increase in accuracy from 91% to 94% and a precision of 96%.
+This was a pretty significant change.

+### Validation sets were used to ensure there was no data overfitting.

+#### I would like to extend this research to test the accuracy and precision of other models along with these models' generalization abilities across different sequencing techniques.

 ## Steps to run: